snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_common_cols.md

 {% enddocs %}

 {% docs col_media_ad_id %}
-Generated identifier that identifies an ad (identified using the ad_id) played with a specific media (identified using the media_id) and on a specific platform (based on the platform property).
+Generated identifier that identifies an ad (identified using the ad_id) played with a specific media (identified using the media_identifier) and on a specific platform (based on the platform property).
 {% enddocs %}

 {% docs col_ad_id %}